Monarchies in the Americas: Huetar

 The Huetares, otherwise known as the Pacacuas, were the most powerful and best-organized indigenous nation in Costa Rica upon the arrival of the Spaniards.
 During the 16th century, various chieftains dominated from the Costa Rican Atlantic coast to the Atlantic Slope.
-The Spanish chronicles mention a myriad of towns and the kings that ruled them, among them the Garabito Empire, located on the Central Atlantic Slope and the Tárcoles River basin, to the Virilla River and the Cordillera Central; the Kingdom of Pacaca, in the current canton of Mora; and the Eastern Huetar Kingdom, in the current Guarco Valley, in the Cartago Province, to the plains of the Central Caribbean and Chirripó.
+The Spanish chronicles mention a myriad of towns and the kings that ruled them, among them the Garabito Empire, on the Central Atlantic Slope and the Tárcoles River basin, to the Virilla River and the Cordillera Central; the Kingdom of Pacaca, in the current canton of Mora; and the Eastern Huetar Kingdom, in the current Guarco Valley, in the Cartago Province, to the plains of the Central Caribbean and Chirripó.
 Other important native kingdoms of the region included Toyopán, which covered the current cantons of Vázquez de Coronado and Tibás, in the San José Province, and San Isidro and Santo Domingo, in the Heredia Province; and the Western Huetar Kingdom, which had strong connections to two aforementioned kingdoms: it vassalized Toyopán and was ruled by King Garabito of the Garabito Empire.
 Their culture belonged to the Intermediate Area, and it stood out mainly for their works in stone, such as metates, sculptures, tables and ceremonial altars; and the non-practice of anthropophagy or cannibalism.
-A small Huetar group has survived to modern times, composed of approximately 1000 individuals, and are located at the top of the Quitirrisí Indigenous Reserve.
+A small Huetar group has survived to modern times, composed of approximately 1000 individuals, and are at the top of the Quitirrisí Indigenous Reserve.